10 Documents You're Forgetting to Track

 Passports and driving licenses are obvious.
 But these 10 lesser-known documents expire silently and can cause serious problems when you least expect it.

 Ask someone which documents they track and they'll say passport, maybe driving license.
 That's it.
-Two documents.
-In reality, the average person has 15-25 documents with expiry dates scattered across their life - personal, professional, and household.
-Most of them expire silently, with no reminder system, no notification, and no warning until the moment they become a problem.
+Two.
+In reality, most people have 15-20 documents with expiry dates scattered across their lives - personal, professional, household - and most of them expire silently, with no system watching over them.

 3. Professional Certifications and Licenses